oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

 - TOSCA archive

-## 18.2 Conformance Clause 1: TOSCA YAML Service Template
+## 18.2 Conformance Clause 1: TOSCA YAML Service Template <a name=conformance-clause-1:-tosca-yaml-service-template></a>

 A document conforms to this specification as TOSCA YAML service template if it satisfies all the statements below: